imixs/imixs-workflow/src/site/markdown/core/workflowkernel.md

 <img src="../images/modelling/example_11.png"/>

-The _WorklfowKernel_ evaluates the conditions assigned to the outcome of the _Parallel Gateway_.
+The *WorkflowKernel* evaluates the conditions assigned to the outcome of the _Parallel Gateway_.
 The conditions are either evaluated to the boolean value _true_ or _false_.
 If the condition evaluates to '_true_', this outcome is followed by the current process instance (Source Workitem).
 If the condition evaluates to '_false_', then a new version of the Source Workitem is created.

-**Note:** The _WorklfowKernel_ expects that each outcome evaluated to '_false_' is followed by an Imixs-Event element.
+**Note:** The *WorkflowKernel* expects that each outcome evaluated to '_false_' is followed by an Imixs-Event element.
 This event will be processed by the new created version.
 If an outcome evaluated to '_false_' is not followed by an Imixs-Event, a _ModelException_ is thrown.
 See the section ['How to model'](../modelling/howto.html#Split_Events) for details about modeling Split Events.